sharkattack51/GarageKit_for_Unity/README.md

 ## What is it?

 GaraegKit is framework that uses the Unity C#.
-I provide the template scene, some manager scripts, utility scripts and directory structure.
+I provide the template scene, some manager scripts, state scripts, utility scripts and directory structure.

 http://debuglog.tumblr.com/post/100742681354/garagekit-for-unity

 ## How to use?

+Please set `PlayerSettings > OtherSettings > ApiCompatibilityLevel > .NET2.0` to fix compile error.

 1. open Main.unity
 2. and press the play.
 3. and customize your project.

+you can add or delete the `SceneState` class using the `StateGenerator` of the editor script.

+`Menu -> EditorScript -> StateGenerator`

 ## Require Modules

-_*require set to [ PlayerSettings > OtherSettings > ApiCompatibilityLevel > .NET2.0 ]*_

 /Editor